RemigiusL/Testcafe-Keyword-Driven/README1.md

 ```

-- create the following script in the `xpath-selector.js` file:
+- Create the following script in the `xpath-selector.js` file:

 ```javascript
 import { Selector } from 'testcafe';